jusfeel/boss_db/README.md

 ---------
 1. Install extractor

-Basically an erlang proplist extractor as Riak is written in Erlang.
-If you look at the attractor, it looks natural.
+It is an erlang proplist extractor.

         Compile the boss_model_extractor.erl into .beam file
         Move it to /opt/beams/